menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 =====

 .. note::
-  To manage DHCP scopes in the Management console, see :ref:`console-dhcp-scopes`.
+  To manage DHCP scopes in the Management Console, see :ref:`console-dhcp-scopes`.

 Overview
 --------